The insider advice on this page is from Wendy’s Trusted Travel Expert for Bali: Diane Embree of Michael’s Travel Centre/Bali Barong Tours.

 Beach resorts: Aside from being a gorgeous property, Amankila has perfected the art of fine service—staff are genuine and attentive but never hovering.
 The resort also has easy beach access, which can’t be said for many of Bali’s other luxury clifftop beach hotels.
 And even though the Oberoi is one of the older properties on the island, I still think it’s one of the prettiest, and the service is top-notch.
 The Oberoi is close to the best restaurants, shops, and nightlife of Seminyak, though its lovely gardens and tranquil ambience make it feel as if you’re away from the crowds.
 It also happens to be on the best section of Seminyak Beach.

 Inland resorts: If you were to press me to come up with my favorite hotel in Bali, Como Shambhala Estate would be at the top of my list.
 It’s tranquil, luxurious without being ostentatious, and it feels much more remote than its actual location.
 The views are lush and breathtaking, and for those who are so inclined, the hotel has a variety of wellness programs.
 (Be sure to take the short hike to the Kedara Water Garden and have a massage at the pavilion there.)
 All of the accommodations are in separate buildings, so you never share a wall with other guests; the Garden Rooms are a bit small, but the Terrace Suites are a great value.
+For complete privacy, the Retreat Pool Villas are the perfect option.

-The newly opened Mandapa, a Ritz Carlton Reserve, is a spectacular property that terraces down the hillside to the Ayung River and centers around its own small working rice paddy.
+For travelers who prefer a brand-name hotel to the smaller boutique properties, Mandapa, a Ritz Carlton Reserve, is a spectacular property that terraces down the hillside to the Ayung River and centers around its own small working rice paddy.
 Great care has been taken in furnishing the suites and villas with original artwork and furnishings from top-notch local artisans.
 The Reserve Suites are the least expensive, but plenty large and beautiful.

 In many cases, I can offer preferred rates or amenities at the resorts mentioned here.
 And, though these properties can be pricey, I can easily suggest a number of properties (including some with private pools) that cost less and are quite lovely.